ywharton/sql-socialsci/setup.md

 ---
 ## Download files

-You will need these two files:
+You will need these four files:
 1. Pre-populated SQLite database: [SQL_SAFI.sqlite](https://datacarpentry.org/sql-socialsci/data/SQL_SAFI.sqlite)
 2. SAFI Farms table as a CSV file: [SAFI_farms.csv](https://datacarpentry.org/sql-socialsci/data/SAFI_farms.csv)
+3. SAFI crops table as a CSV file: [SAFI_crops.csv](https://datacarpentry.org/sql-socialsci/data/SAFI_crops.csv)
+4. SAFI rice table as a CSV file: [SAFI_rice.csv](https://datacarpentry.org/sql-socialsci/data/SAFI_rice.csv)

 ## Installing DB Browser for SQLite
+University of Auckland researchers can install the software using the Software Centre application (Windows) or the Self Service application (for MAC).

 The software can be downloaded from the [DB Browser](http://sqlitebrowser.org/) site From the front page you can select the version you require.
 There are specific downloads for Windows and Mac users.
 For various Linux distributions there are detailed instructions at the bottom of the page.

 ![DB Browser install](./fig/DB_Browser_install_1.png)